 The Painterly style appeared as the Industrial Revolution swept Europe in the first half of the 19th century.
 Liberated by the invention of the metal paint tube, which allowed artists to step outside the studio, painters began to focus on painting itself.
 Subjects were rendered realistically, however, painters made no effort to hide their technical work.

 As its name suggests, the emphasis is on the act of painting: the character of the brushwork and pigments themselves.
-Artists working in this style don't try to hide what was used to create the painting by smoothing out texture or marks left in the paint by a brush or other tool, such as a palette knife.
+Artists working in this painting style don't try to hide what was used to create the painting by smoothing out texture or marks left in the paint by a brush or other tool, such as a palette knife.
 The paintings of Henri Matisse are excellent examples of this style.

 Impressionism